major/rhel7stig-sphinx/doc/source/medium.rst

 Verify the assigned home directory of all local interactive users on the system exists.

-Check the home directory assignment for all local interactive non-privileged users on the system with the following command:
+Check the home directory assignment for all local interactive users on the system with the following command:

-Note: This may miss interactive users that have been assigned a privileged UID.
-Evidence of interactive use may be obtained from a number of log files containing system logon information.

-# ls -ld $ (egrep ':[0-9]{4}' /etc/passwd | cut -d: -f6)
+# ls -ld $(egrep ':[0-9]{4}' /etc/passwd | cut -d: -f6)

 -rwxr-x--- 1 smithj users 18 Mar 5 17:06 /home/smithj

-If any home directories referenced in "/etc/passwd" are returned as not defined, this is a finding.
+If any home directories referenced in "/etc/passwd" are not owned by the interactive user, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~